← All guides

 Yes, a little pink is fine

-Pork tenderloin is done and safe at 145°F internal, and meat at that temperature commonly still shows a faint pink color in the center.
+Pork tenderloin is done and safe at 145°F internal followed by a 3-minute rest, and meat at that temperature commonly still shows a faint pink color in the center.
 That is not undercooked pork; it is what a properly cooked, juicy tenderloin looks like.
+The rest is part of the standard: the internal temperature holds or keeps climbing for those minutes off the heat, which is where the last of the safety margin comes from.
 The old advice to cook all pork to well done and gray came from trichinosis concerns that modern pork production has essentially eliminated, and food safety guidance has reflected that for years.

 Why tenderloin cooks so much faster than other cuts